vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 of *pre-filtering* and *post-filtering*.

-The following runs with the default setting for *ranking.matching.postFilterThreshold* which is 1, which means, do not perform post-filtering, but pre-filter before searching the HNSW graph.
+The following runs with the default setting for *ranking.matching.postFilterThreshold* which is 1, which means, do not perform post-filtering, use *pre-filtering*:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>